uqlibrary/technology-training/QGIS/vector/QGIS_vector.md

 Let's also add an OpenStreetMap basemap to locate ourselves on the globe: `Browser panel > XYZ Tiles > OpenStreetMap` (double-click, or drag and drop into the Layers panel).

+More notes

+Hammer home that the dataset is encounters

+Koala counts
+Area calculation

+Zonal Statistics
+Count points in polygon
+Field calculator to get Koala PP

+Checking our data to look at influence of popualation on encounters How many people are in each suburb?
+How many koalas?

+What suburbs actually have koala habitat?

+How many koalas in the priority areas?
+How much of the priority area is actually protected?

+Digitise missing bits

+Heatmaps
+Point clustering
+Convert points to raster

+Nearest neighbour analyses?

 ## Gather some data

 We're going to explore a number of different online spatial data repositories.